 Why sex always consists of "leftovers"

-Understanding how normal sexual relationship develop is like watching three scenes in a very short comedy.
+Understanding how normal sexual relationships develop is like watching three scenes in a very short comedy.

 After you and your partner eliminate sexual options that make you uncomfortable, or you just don't want to do, what's left?
 Leftovers!
 This is how normal sexual relationships start.
 It's that simple and profound.
 This happens spontaneously.
 Many couples never say a word.
 Some know what's going on, other's don't have a clue.
 But, in retrospect, everyone usually recognizes going through this.